Airborne Wind Energy Devices

 For capturing the winds power from the high altitude winds different devices based on aircraft technologies have been developed such as: aerofoil kites, sky-sails, gliders and sail-planes both with wind turbines attached to bring power as well as the forces down to the earth.
 Theses devices can be connected to either a stationary ground station to produce electricity, or to another moving, but non-flying object to produce a traction power, such as the rotation of a flywheel.

-We are all familiar with the spinning blades of ground based turbines.
-So how do airborne wind energy turbines generate power?.
+We are all familiar with the spinning blades of a traditional ground based wind turbine design.
+So how do airborne wind energy turbines generate power.
 The most common method used currently is a ground based generator attached to the tether cable winch which produces power as the kite or aerofoil pulls out the cable.
 The torque and velocity of the tether cable produces electricity by rotating the winch drum which in turn drives an electrical generator.

 As the electrical generator and winching mechanisms of these ground based wind energy systems are located on the ground, lightweight flexible wings, surf kites and aerofoils can be used to sweep a path across the sky to extract the energy.
 But we can also use airborne based generators which use rigid wings that resemble a fast flying tethered aeroplane or the tips of wind turbine blades to generate electrical energy.